frontendweb3/fastest/readme.md

 ### How to install fastest theme in the ghost?

 You install fastest theme by manually. first download code into github repo and then follow the steps.
-1. clone the repo with following command `git clone https://github.com/officialrajdeepsingh/ghostthemewithdocker.git` or download code for repo the[ghostthemewithdocker](https://github.com/officialrajdeepsingh/ghostthemewithdocker.git).
+1. clone the repo with following command `git clone https://github.com/frontendweb3/fastest` or download code for repo the [fastest](https://github.com/frontendweb3/fastest).
 2. Go to the ghost dashboard > settings > design > change-theme > click on upload button > activate the fastest theme.

 ## What kind thing change fastest theme?